ironcore-dev/dpservice/docs/development/style_guide.md

 ```

 ### Other calls
 In other cases, use your best judgement, but be defensive.
-If there is a clear "success value", then check for that instead of cheking for error values for example.
+If there is a clear "success value", then check for that instead of checking for error values for example.
 If the function returns `0` for success and some undefined value for errors, prefer:
 ```c
   if (func()) {
     DPS_LOG_ERR("Failed to do what func() does");